Table of Contents Show

-If you’ve been shopping for real estate in NYC, you may have come across the phrase “sponsor unit.”
-Getting the chance to buy a condo or co-op sponsor unit enables you to cut the red tape.
+If you’ve been shopping for real estate in NYC, you may have encountered the phrase “sponsor unit.”
+The chance to buy a condo or co-op sponsor unit enables you to cut the red tape.
 Buying a sponsor unit is very enticing once you know what they are.
 Here we explain all and why you should care.

-A sponsor unit is an apartment in a co-op or condo that has been retained by the developer or investor after the other units have been sold.
+A sponsor unit is an apartment in a co-op or condo that the developer or investor has retained after selling the other units.
 In the 1980s, when many buildings were converted into co-ops, the original tenants had the option to purchase.
-Once these owners have moved or passed away the original sponsors may decide to sell the units.

-The biggest plus to buying a sponsored apartment, if it is in a co-op building, is that you can avoid the troublesome board approval process.
-So long as you have the money you can buy the apartment.
-However, once the purchase has gone through you will still have to abide by the rules and bylaws of the building such as restrictions on subletting.
+The biggest plus to buying a sponsored apartment in a co-op building is avoiding the troublesome board approval process.
+So long as you have the money, you can buy the apartment.
+However, once the purchase has gone through, you will still have to abide by the rules and bylaws of the building, such as restrictions on subletting.

 From a financial perspective, sponsor units also tend to be less expensive than other units in the building.
 The asking price is entirely at the discretion of the sponsor.

-If they are ok with less money for a down payment, and financing has been approved, you could get away with a 10-20% down payment, a much better deal than the common 25-30% required by most co-ops.
-Lastly, with no co-op interview or financial requirements the buying process us much faster.
+If they are ok with less money for a down payment and approved financing, you could get away with a 10-20% down payment, a much better deal than most co-ops’ common 25-30%.
+Lastly, the buying process is faster with no co-op interview or financial requirements.

-A big thing to consider with sponsor units is the far higher792 closing costs.
+A big consideration with sponsor units is the far higher closing costs.
 The developer will expect you to pay the hefty New York transfer taxes.
 Currently, they stand at 2.05%, and that can be expected to continue rising.
 Another problem is the possibility of shoddy construction.
-Sponsor renovations are sometimes less than high-end, so it’s a good idea to have a home inspection done, especially if it’s being sold in an “as is” condition.
 If the building is pre-war, it may have asbestos problems which will need to be handled by specialists, costing you more money.
+Sponsor renovations are sometimes less than high-end, so it’s good to have a home inspection done, especially if it’s being sold in an “as is” condition.

 You can find sponsor units all over NYC.
-Most of the pre-war buildings are located on the Upper East Side and Upper West Side of Manhattan.
-However, with limited inventory and lots of interested buyers, it can take a while to find one.
+Most pre-war buildings are located on Manhattan’s Upper East Side and Upper West Side.
+However, finding one can take a while with limited inventory and many interested buyers.
 Expect to spend 6 to 12 months looking for a sponsor unit.
 Enlisting the services of an experienced buyer’s agent will speed things up.

 Performing proper due diligence is critical.
-Get as much information as you can about the building such as the number of units the sponsor owns and how many rentals there are.
-It’s much easier to get financing from a lender if there are more owned then rental units.
+Get as much information as possible about the building, such as the number of units the sponsor owns and how many rentals there are.
+It’s much easier to get financing from a lender if there are more owned than rental units.

 A sponsor unit might be your ticket to owning a slice of the Big Apple.
-Retained by an original owner of the building before it turned co-op, a sponsor apartment carries its share of advantages.
+Retained by an original building owner before it turned co-op, a sponsor apartment carries its share of advantages.

-Usually located in prime Manhattan neighborhoods like the Upper East Side and Upper West Side, hunting for a sponsor sale could be worth your time, after all.
-These five reasons make it clear why so many New York City real estate buyers look long and hard for a sponsor unit.
+Usually located in prime Manhattan neighborhoods like the Upper East Side and Upper West Side, hunting for a sponsor sale could be worth your time.
+These five reasons clarify why many New York City real estate buyers look long and hard for a sponsor unit.

 Skipping the standard co-op board interview is one of the leading benefits of buying a sponsor apartment.
 Questions can be intrusive, requiring applicants to reveal personal information such as income and other financial data to a group of strangers, often judging by numbers only.

 Even if you dodge the board interview, you may be required to chat with the sponsor.
-However, this meeting is usually not as invasive as a typical co-op board interview.
+However, this meeting is usually less invasive than a typical co-op board interview.

 Many co-ops require a 25 or 30 percent down payment, but when you buy a sponsor apartment, you can get away with the minimum required by the bank, which is often 20 percent.
 Less money down might enable you to purchase sooner than you’d thought.
 A smaller amount of down money will leave more cash in the bank after the closing, which brings me to the next point.

-Co-op buildings often need a buyer’s post-closing liquidity to be from one to two years of mortgage and maintenance costs.
-By purchasing a sponsor unit, you will not be required to have the same reserves.
-However, if financing the bank will require from six months to one year of post-closing liquidity.
+Co-op buildings often need a buyer’s post-closing liquidity from one to two years of mortgage and maintenance costs.
+You will not be required to have the same reserves by purchasing a sponsor unit.
+However, financing the bank will require six to one years post-closing liquidity.

-If you qualify for the bank loan, you have the chance to be the proud owner of sponsor apartment.
+If you qualify for the bank loan, you have the chance to be the proud owner of the sponsoring apartment.

-Because most sponsor units are prewar, they most likely come complete with unique features such as hardwood floors with inlay, decorative moldings, tall ceilings, and original doors and hardware.
-These elements are not only selling points but also desirable to anyone searching for a classic prewar residence.
+Because most sponsor units are pre-war, they likely come with unique features such as hardwood floors with inlay, decorative moldings, tall ceilings, and original doors and hardware.
+These elements are not only selling points but also desirable to anyone searching for a classic pre-war residence.

-Known for their regulations, co-op buildings differ from one to the next.
-If you purchase a sponsor apartment, you might be in luck and could be exempt from some rules.
-Such as owning a pet or a particular size dog or installing a washer/dryer in your unit.
+Co-op buildings are known for their house rules and regulations, which differ from one to the next.
+If you purchase a sponsor apartment, you might be in luck and be exempt from some rules, such as owning a pet or a particular size dog or installing a washer/dryer in your unit.
 Check with the sponsor to get details before proceeding with the sale.

 Pricing is one thing to consider before actively searching for a sponsor unit.
-Sales prices could be as much as 20 percent higher if the apartment comes renovated.
+Sales prices could be 20 percent higher if the apartment has been renovated.
 Flats requiring full renovation could be only slightly higher than non-sponsor units.

-When you’re buying a sponsor apartment in a co-op, you’ll avoid much of the aggravation during the process.
-Know, in the end, your dream apartment in NYC may cost a little more.
+You’ll avoid much aggravation when buying a sponsor apartment in a co-op.
+Ultimately, your dream apartment in NYC may cost a little more.